averageperson4/zearnhaas/README.md

 - **ChatGPT**
   For helping write most of the backend and teaching me a lot about site structure, design, and functionality.

+- **My Gramma**
+  For telling me this was a terrible idea and I would get suspended.
+(Thanks for the motivation 💀)